bioinfo-chru-strasbourg/STARK/services/STARK/stark/api/README.md

 #### Mode 4 - Docker compose command (`command_docker_compose`)

-Runs a command inside a **new ephemeral Docker container** with a docker compose configuration (`docker -f docker-compose.yml run --rm`).
+Runs a command inside a **new ephemeral Docker container** with a docker compose configuration (`docker-compose -f docker-compose.yml run --rm`).
 The container receives the predefined volume mounts from `DOCKER_STARK_SERVICE_STARK_API_CONTAINER_MOUNT` and a generated `--name` for identification and cleanup.

 | JSON key | Required | Description |
 | --- | --- | --- |